Invitation Wording Ideas for Every Kind of Wedding Shower

 Once upon a time there was a bridal shower / to celebrate [guest of honor]'s happily ever after.

 Brunch Wedding Shower Invitation Wording

 A little alliteration goes a long way.
-This classy bridal shower brunch invitation reads: "brunch and bubbly."
+This classy bridal shower brunch invitation reads: "Please join us for a bridal brunch."
 A few other wording examples we like for brunch-themed wedding shower invitations include: